sr99622/wabash/README.md

 &nbsp;

-Clone the repository and set the current working directory to the project directory.
+After installing the build tools, clone the repository and set the current working directory to the project directory.

 ```
 git clone https://github.com/sr99622/wabash
 cd wabash
 ```
+&nbsp;

+### Install Dependency Libraries
+---
-At this point you will need some libraries installed on the Host development machine in order to compile and run the program.
-There are two options for doing this.
-One is to use the operating system package manager to install the dependencies.
+Dependency libraries are needed on the Host development machine in order to compile and run the program.
+There are two options for installing these libraries.
+One option is to use the operating system package manager.
 This has the advantage of being very simple to implement.
-The disadvantage is that this type of configuration is non-portable, meaning that the operation of the program is subject to the whims and quirks of the package library which will likely require tweaking each time the project is installed on a particular machine.
+The disadvantage is that this type of configuration is non-portable, meaning that the operation of the program is subject to the whims and quirks of the package library which may introduce issues when installed on a particular machine.
 The other approach is to build portable libraries that can be integrated into a single Python module and will work on a wide variety of linux distributions.
 The portable library version is recommended and has been developed with script tools to ease the process of creation.
-The package manager installation process is included for reference.

-&nbsp;
-### Package Manager Libraries (Quick and Easy)
+* #### Package Manager Libraries (Quick and Easy)
----

 <details><summary>apt package manager for Ubuntu and Debian style systems</summary>
 &nbsp;